 DPI allows calling SystemVerilog functions from another language.
-However, such functions must adhere to the same restrictions as are imposed on imported functions.
+However, such functions must adhere to the same restrictions on argument types and results as are imposed on imported functions.
+It is an error to export a unction that does not satisfy such constraints.

-SystemVerilog functions that can be called from a fewer need to be specified in export declarations.
-Export declarations are allowed to occur only in the open in which the function being exported is defined.
+SystemVerilog functions that can be called from a foreign code need to be specified in export declarations.
+Export declarations are allowed to occur only in the scope in which the function being exported is defined.
 Only one export declaration per function is allowed in a given scope.